 }

-Listing 19-13: Annotating all references in Context and Parser with the same lifetime parameter
+Listing 19-13: Annotating all references in Context and Parser with lifetime parameters

-This compiles fine, and tells Rust that a Parser holds a reference to a Context with lifetime 'a, and that Context holds a string slice that also lives as long as the reference to the Context in Parser.
-Rust’s compiler error message said lifetime parameters were required for these references, and we have now added lifetime parameters.
+This code compiles just fine.
+It tells Rust that a Parser holds a reference to a Context with lifetime 'a, and that Context holds a string slice that also lives as long as the reference to the Context in Parser.
+Rust’s compiler error message stated that lifetime parameters were required for these references, and we’ve now added lifetime parameters.

-Next, in Listing 19-14, let’s add a function that takes an instance of Context, uses a Parser to parse that context, and returns what parse returns.
-This won’t quite work:
+Next, in Listing 19-14, we’ll add a function that takes an instance of Context, uses a Parser to parse that context, and returns what parse returns.
+This code doesn’t quite work:

-Filename: src/lib.rs
+src/lib.rs

 fn parse_context(context: Context) -> Result<(), &str> {